d3ledger/notary/bootstrap/ReadMe.md

 ### Deploy smart contracts
 There are function to deploy all smart contracts by one API call: 'eth/deploy/D3/smartContracts' and functions to deploy initial ethereum contracts separately.
-Sequence to call smart contract deployment functions:
+The Sequence to call smart contract deployment functions:
 1 - 'eth/deploy/D3/relayRegistry' - then take resulting contract address as an argument for the next function 2 - 'eth/deploy/D3/masterContract' - then take resulting smart contract address as an argument to the next function 3 - 'eth/deploy/D3/relayImplementation'